Toa Manu – garden bird survey

 As part of this activity, you can also join the New Zealand Garden Bird Survey.

 Download this activity

 What to do

-Start searching for the perfect spot to sit while you take part in the survey.
-The best location will be a place where you have a clear view of your garden and all its visitors, close enough to see which species are there, but not too close that you scare them away.
+Find the perfect spot to do the survey.
+The best place is where you have a clear view of your garden and all its visitors.
+It should be close enough to see which species are there, but not too close that you scare them away.

-Now that you’ve explored your backyard/local green space and found your perfect survey spot, it’s time to begin.
-Just follow the instructions below:
+After you’ve found your perfect survey spot, it’s time to begin.
+Follow the instructions below:

-- Choose one day that suits you to complete the survey.
+- Choose a day that suits you to complete the survey.

 - Get settled in your comfy seat in your survey spot.